How to Bring a Dog to the USA: Vaccines & Paperwork

 Importing Dogs from Countries with Screwworm

-There are some additional requirements for dogs entering the USA from selected countries, as specified in the USDA APHIS Veterinary Services requirements.
+There are some additional requirements for dogs entering the USA from selected countries, as specified by the USDA APHIS Veterinary Services.

 Firstly, there is an additional step for dogs travelling from countries or regions where screwworm is present.
 To see the affected countries, view this list.
 Many countries in Asia, Africa and South America are affected.